 Narrated Anas ibn Malik (one of the prophet’s companions):

 I served the Prophet (ﷺ) at Medina for ten years.
 I was a boy.
-Every work that I did was not according to the desire of my master, but he never said to me: Fie, nor did he say to me: Why did you do this? or Why did you not do this?
+Every work that I did was not up to the desire of my master, but he never said to me: Fie, nor did he say to me: Why did you do this? or Why did you not do this?

 Āishah ( the prophet’s wife may Allah be pleased with her) reported: The Messenger of Allah (may Allah’s peace and blessings be upon him) never struck anything with his hand, neither a woman nor a servant, except when he was fighting in the cause of Allah.
-He would never avenge himself concerning anything that was done to him except if the limits of Allah, the Almighty, were transgressed.
-Then (in that case) he would seek revenge for the sake of Allah, the Almighty.
+He would never take vengeance concerning anything that was done to him except if the laws of Allah, the Almighty, were transgressed.
+Then (in that case) he would seek vengeance for the sake of Allah, the Almighty.

 He was very humble: